 For example, some bridge financing should have been provided to Lehman Brothers, but this should have not prevented closing down the company in an orderly fashion.
 The same should have been done with the major banks, hedge funds and other institutions that recorded devastating losses in the recent crisis and required more assistance from the government.
 Many (either directly or through their affiliates) should have been placed in receivership; management should have been fired and investigated for fraud; assets should have been valued carefully; and the least costly solution should have been used to deal with the problem institutions (Black 2009).
 If it is necessary for some institutions to remain “too big to fail,” then nationalization may be required.8

 While the United States and United Kingdom are praised for their competitive financial sector, Wall Street has had only one goal in mind: to maximize shareholder value.
-Although it is a largely unsavory world (see, for example, Das (2006)), large numbers of young and talented individuals are lured toward the financial sector, instead of toward solving social problems, by the extremely high pay.
+Although it is a largely unsavory world (see, for example, Das 2006), large numbers of young and talented individuals are lured toward the financial sector, instead of toward solving social problems, by the extremely high pay.
 And in recent decades even non-financial companies have moved away from traditional business operations and toward financial services.
 As a consequence, in the United States, the profit share received by the financial sector has gone from about 10 percent in the mid-1980s to a peak of 45 percent in 2005 (Palley 2007; Crotty 2005).

 In recent years, a number of well-known business leaders have suggested it is not healthy to have a finance-driven economy.
-For example, Turner expressed his concern before a London audience as follows:
+For example, the FSA’s Turner expressed his concern before a London audience as follows:

 Not all financial innovation is valuable, not all trading plays a useful role, and…a bigger financial system is not necessarily a better one.
 And, indeed, there are good reasons for believing that the financial industry, more than any other sector of the economy, has an ability to generate unnecessary demand for its own services—that more trading and more financial innovation can under some circumstances create harmful volatility against which customers have to hedge, creating more demand for trading liquidity and innovative products; that parts of the financial services industry have a unique ability to attract to themselves unnecessarily high returns and create instability which harms the rest of society.… Yes, financial services form a vital industry and source of high-skilled employment.
 Yes, the City will continue to play a key and vibrant role in the UK economy.
 But not everything that a financial system does is socially useful; and sometimes bits of it can get too big and it would be better for society if they got smaller.
 (Turner 2009)